Friday, October 31, 2025

 In conclusion, the study by Lacan (2024) highlights the intricate connections between tsetse control, wildlife management, and colonial policies in Zambia, revealing the profound and lasting effects of these historical interventions on the environment and local communities.
 By examining the past, the research underscores the need for sustainable, ethical, and inclusive approaches to conservation and disease control that acknowledge the complex relationships between humans, wildlife, and ecosystems.
 These insights serve as a critical reminder of the importance of integrating historical lessons into present-day strategies for managing ecological and social challenges.

-AR Managing Editor (2024).
+Editor, A. M. (December 15, 2024).
 Colonial Zambia’s Tsetse Control and Wildlife Management: Historical Impacts and Lessons for Sustainable Conservation.
-Retrieved from https://www.africanresearchers.org/colonial-zambias-tsetse-control-and-wildlife-management-historical-impacts-and-lessons-for-sustainable-conservation/
+African Researchers Magazine (ISSN: 2714-2787). https://www.africanresearchers.org/colonial-zambias-tsetse-control-and-wildlife-management-historical-impacts-and-lessons-for-sustainable-conservation/

 LEAVE A REPLY